JetBrains/teamcity-sdk-docs/topics/controlled-ui-plugins.md

 });
 ```

-Here, we use the Plugin API method `registerEventHandler` to add the click handler.
+Using the code above, we call the Plugin API method `registerEventHandler` to add the click handler.
 We recommend using this method because it guarantees that the handler will be detached before `ON_UNMOUNT` and attached again next time the component is `ON_MOUNT`.
+Hence, you can avoid memory leaks and dead callbacks.

 That is what you get: